dyne/Zenroom/docs/website/docs/crypto.md

-The resulting scripting language is a [restricted Lua dialect](/lua) without any external extension, customised to resemble as much as possible the scripting language used by cryptographers in software as for instance Mathematica.
+The resulting scripting language is a [restricted Lua dialect](/lua) without any external extension, customised to resemble as much as possible the scripting language used by cryptographers in software, as for instance Mathematica.

 With Zenroom we want to lower the friction that cryptographers face